All Episodes

 Well, of course.

-And you'd give her pink underwear, she's got thousands of those, and you'd put her on baloney sandwiches, and believe me, that wouldn't do.
+And you'd put her on bologna sandwiches, and believe me, that wouldn't do.

-By the way, you know what happened.
+By the way, you know what happened?

-When she got back to the house in the middle of the night, released by Lee Baca, the sheriff there in uh LA, she had a special her special her special bakery, she called up, and they delivered out her cupcakes, you know, her custom cupcakes, which she had to have that.
+When she got back to the house in the middle of the night, released by Lee Baca, the sheriff there in L.A., she had her special bakery.

-By the way, there's a banner going around, there's a uh a little plane pulling a banner around her house.
+There's a little plane pulling a banner around her house.

 We love Paris.

-It's overcrowding, mind you, in the LA County jail.
+It's overcrowding, mind you, in the L.A.
+County jail.

 People who are serving six months a year, and they can serve up to a year in the county jail, they generally are out in four or five days.

-They they do not, they do not incarcerate people in LA.
+They do not incarcerate people in L.A.

 It just isn't done.